 - If you’d prefer, you can de-register via mail.
 The date it is received is the date they will assume that you have de-registered

-- Email your mortgage provider, if you own a house and are leaving the Netherlands (this needs to be done asap)
+- Email your mortgage provider, if you own a house and are leaving the Netherlands (this needs to be done ASAP)

 - If you have children you need to write to the school/nursery and let them know that your child will be leaving

-Important to remember:
+Important things to remember

-- You need to let anyone who works for you know that you are leaving well in advance (babysitter, cleaner etc)
+- You need to let anyone who works for you know that you are leaving well in advance (babysitter, cleaner, etc.)

 - Cancel your Dutch car registration (take it off your name) if you are taking it with you or selling it on

 - Make sure to sort any issues out with pets if you want to take them back with you